-- The division engages students and their families, staff, and community members in the creation and ongoing implementation of a shared vision for student success. - Fiscal resources are allocated and managed in the interests of ensuring student success, in alignment with system goals and priorities and in accordance with all statutory, regulatory and disclosure requirements. - A cycle of evidence-based continuous improvement that informs ongoing planning and priority setting, builds capacity. - Curriculum is relevant, clearly articulated and designed for implementation within local contexts.

-- improvement in student growth and achievement through provincial and local measures. - AERR data is analyzed, local and societal context considered, insights developed, and conclusions drawn to inform education plans.

-Provincial and local measures assess progress on achieving outcomes and the effectiveness of strategies implemented
+The division engages students and their families, staff, and community members in the creation and ongoing implementation of a shared vision for student success.
+Fiscal resources are allocated and managed in the interests of ensuring student success, in alignment with system goals and priorities and in accordance with all statutory, regulatory and disclosure requirements.
+A cycle of evidence-based continuous improvement that informs ongoing planning and priority setting, builds capacity.
+Curriculum is relevant, clearly articulated and designed for implementation within local contexts. improvement in student growth and achievement through provincial and local measures.
+AERR data is analyzed, local and societal context considered, insights developed, and conclusions drawn to inform education plans.
+Provincial a Measures and Targets nd local measures assess progress on achieving outcomes and the effecti iveness of strategies implemented Continuous Improvement: Increase/ improved or stayed the same the last Quality of Education: Increase/maint Local FSD School Assurance Survey (Paren t): Increase/maintain percentage of parents satisfied with the satisfi ing that their school and schools in their jurisdiction have h the overall quality of basic education. urance Measures. • Evidence of Principles and Practices that tell the story of learning and that provides assurance of c continuous improvement and student growth and achievement.